 My particularly research interest centres on the role of ice shelves – the floating areas of ice at the coast of the continental ice sheets.
 They are crucial for providing resistance to the flow of grounded ice.

-I use a number of tools to help improve understanding of ice-sheet dynamics: idealized mathematical models; laboratory-scale fluid-mechanical experiments; and analysis of geophysical data, such as ice-surface velocities and ice-penetrating radar.
+I use a number of tools to help improve understanding: ice-sheet modelling; idealized mathematical models; laboratory-scale fluid-mechanical experiments; and analysis of geophysical data, such as ice-surface velocities and ice-penetrating radar.